piksail/nice-resume/README.md

 - [FlowCV](flowcv.com)
 - [Open Resume](www.open-resume.com)

 ...but they all fall into one of the points above.
-With Nice Resume, we try to provide a fast and easy, direct-preview, fully-customizable, template-helped, free and registrationless experience that will serve all kinds of applications.
+With Nice Resume, we try to provide a fast and easy, direct-preview, fully-customizable, theme-helped, free and registrationless experience that will serve all kinds of applications.

 [Here is a more comprehensive list of tools](/SIMILAR-TOOLS.md)